stephencelis/swift-evolution/proposals/0000-automatically-derive-properties-for-enum-cases.md

 ### Do not derive new names for boolean getters

-There is some resistance to the idea of magically deriving new names for boolean getters.

-Enum cases with no associated values could, instead, derive properties that return `Optional<Void>`, which would unify how other properties are generated.
+Magically deriving new names for Boolean getters is not universally popular.
+Enum cases without associated values could derive properties that return `Optional<Void>`.
+This unifies property generation across enum types:

 ``` swift
 enum TrafficLight {